-How Do Pet Visits For The Elderly Work?
+How Do Pet Visits For the Elderly Work?

-Of course, it isn’t always advisable for all seniors to be that active, which is why you may opt for pet visits as a form of therapy.
+Of course, it isn’t always advisable for all seniors to be that active, which is why you may opt for visitation therapy.

 How would these pet visits work?
 Here’s an overview:

-Step 1: Discuss The Idea Of Pet Therapy
+Step 1: Discuss the Idea of Pet Therapy

 If the doctor or therapist approves, then you can proceed.
 If they don’t think it’s a good idea, you might want to put a pin in this one for now.

-Step 2: Find A Pet For Your Senior
+Step 2: Find a Pet For Your Senior

 Next is the fun part, and that’s choosing a cat or dog your elderly parent will spend time with.

 To get this certification, the cat or dog will be required to undergo a temperament assessment, obedience training, and a physical exam to ensure they’re in the best health.

 Step 3: Plan For Goals

 With your pet chosen, you will want to speak with your senior’s doctor or therapist again to discuss the goals of this type of therapy.

-Step 4: Have The Initial Meeting
+Step 4: Have the Initial Meeting

-They may see the therapy pet several times a week or even daily depending on the arrangement between you, the doctor, therapist, and the pet handler.
+They may see the therapy pet several times a week or even daily depending on the arrangement between you, the doctor, the therapist, and the pet handler.